-Specially formulated for oily and acne-prone skin, this gel moisturiser is incredibly lightweight and does an incredible job of reducing unwanted shine and minimising the severity of breakouts.
+Specially formulated for oily and acne-prone skin, this gel moisturiser is incredibly lightweight and does a great job of reducing unwanted shine and minimising the severity of breakouts.
 After continued use, I've found that blackheads are diminished and my hormonal blemishes calm down a lot more swiftly.

 Vitamin E is renowned as a go-to ingredient for sensitive skin thanks to its ability to gently hydrate without irritation.
-This classic moisturiser also contains gentle wheatgerm oil to soothe, and plumping hyaluronic acid to leave sensitive skin types feeling comfortable and silky-soft.
+This gel moisturiser also contains raspberry extract and plumping hyaluronic acid to leave sensitive skin types feeling comfortable and silky-soft.

 This is like a huge glass of water for really dehydrated skin.
 The gel formula delivers long-lasting hydration that, with continued use, actually helps to restore your skin's natural moisture barrier.
 A healthy dose of lipids and fatty acids means that even the driest of complexions should feel quenched when using this.

 It can feel counterintuitive to apply an oil to oily skin, but I've seen great success with this approach to moisturising.
 The 100% organic ones from De Mamiel are amongst my favourite and come in seasonal blends as your skin changes throughout the year.
-This one helps to decongest, bring sebum production into balance and boost circulation for a brighter complexion all around.
+This one helps to decongest and bring sebum production into balance.

 To combat these early signs of ageing and fatigue, French pharmacy brand Nuxe has created a new range of products specifically targeted towards the millennial age group.
 The new Crème Prodigieuse Boost is designed to combat "the external and environmental factors that contribute to the first signs of ageing, including stress, pollution, dehydration and signs of fatigue," a Nuxe representative tells me.